LANGUAGE

 Names are a test of the aesthetic and of spirituality.
 Names are the turning point of who shall be master.
 No country can have its own poems without it have its own names—to make them show who they are, what land they were born in, what government, what genius, mark, blood, times, have coined them with strong-cut coinage.

-Leaving natural breaths, sounds of rain and winds, calls as of birds and animals in the woods, syllabled to us for names,
+The red aborigines leaving natural breaths, sounds of rain and winds, calls as of birds and animals in the woods, syllabled to us for names, charging the water and the land with names:

+Why should we give up the native for borrowed names?
+We secured no benefit by a desertion of Indian names.
 The Indian words are often perfect.
 They are honest words—they give the true length, breadth, depth.
 They all fit.
-Mississippi!—the word winds with chutes—it rolls a stream three thousand miles long.
-Ohio, Connecticut, Ottawa, Monongahela, all fit—Monongahela: it rolls with venison richness upon the palate.
+Ohio, Connecticut, Ottawa all fit.
+Mississippi—the word winds with chutes—it rolls a stream three thousand miles long.
+Monongahela—it rolls with venison richness upon the palate.

-The great writers must have digested all these things—passed lexicons, etymologies, orthographies, through them and extracted the nutriment.
+The great writers must have digested all these things—

 Were you thinking that those were the words,